jkrecipeapi/JKRecipeAPI-API/README.md

 - no paid plans (free for all)
 - paid plans will add in future releases
 - release at: 31 January 2025

+### v1.0.0-beta2

+- 2nd beta version of the APU
+- add get recipe by id - endpoint
+- only few data can fetch from this api (19 items)
+- no paid plans (free for all)
+- paid plans will add in future releases
+- release at: 03 February 2025

 ## Future Updates